MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Extensibility.DiscoverTryBuy.Py.PythonTakerExperienceJourney

 This event is triggered when a user selects or tries to edit an Excel cell with Python formula.
-This data will be used to make a user aware that they do not have access to edit a Python cell and provide them with an opportunity to learn more about how they can obtain access.
+This data will be used to make a user aware that they don't have access to edit a Python cell and provide them with an opportunity to learn more about how they can obtain access.

 The following fields are collected: